nolemmings/mockingbird-client/README.md

 This is a client library for [Mockingbird](https://github.com/nolemmings/mockingbird).

 Mockingbird is intended as a separate HTTP server with mocked requests while running your normal tests.
-You'll have to configure your system under test in such a way it directs its requests to the temporary mock server.
+You'll have to configure your system under test in such a way that its requests are directed to the temporary mock server.

 ## Install